-San Diego Comic-Con starts off tonight, July 20, with Preview Night, and goes through Sunday, July 24!
+San Diego Comic-Con starts off Wednesday, July 19, with Preview Night, and goes through Sunday, July 23!
 Here are a few last minute tips to help you have a better SDCC experience.

 1. Take precautions to avoid “Con Crud.”
 We wrote a an entire article about this, but basically, if you haven’t started taking Emergen-C Immune+ yet, start taking it now, and every day of SDCC.
 Also use anti-bacterial hand sanitizer, wash your hands frequently, and try to get as much sleep as possible.

 2. Check the weather forecast and pack accordingly.
-As you can see below, it’s going to be on the warm side, but inside the panel rooms can be cold, and if you’re camping out for Hall H, it can be quite cold by the water, so a hoodie or light jacket is good idea.
-It’s also going to be very sunny, so don’t forget sunscreen!
+As you can see below, it’s going to be a bit warm, but inside the panel rooms can be cold, and if you’re camping out for Hall H, it can be quite cold by the water at night, so a hoodie or light jacket is good idea.
+It’s also going to be sunny, so don’t forget sunscreen!

 4. Print out everything.
-Sometimes it might be acceptable to show the bar code on your phone, but service isn’t always reliable, so you should print out everything just in case.
+Sometimes it might be acceptable to show the bar code on your phone, but service isn’t always reliable, and your phone might randomly decide to die, so you should print out everything just in case.
 If you’ll be picking your badge up on site, print out the bar code.
 If you pre-ordered SDCC T-shirts, print that out.
 Did you purchase parking?
 Print that voucher.
-If you won or bought tickets to any other event, such as Conan, Syfy, or Nerdist, go ahead and print those out as well.
+If you have tickets to any other event, such as Conan or Syfy, go ahead and print those out as well.

 5. Be aware of the pickup times and locations.
-Attendees will pick up their badge in the Pacific Ballroom of the Marriott Marquis San Diego Marina Hotel: 333 West Harbor Drive, San Diego, CA 92101, while Professional, trade professional, and press badges may be picked up onsite in Lobby D of the San Diego Convention Center.
+Attendee, professional, trade professional, and press badges may be picked up in the Sails Pavilion on the upper level of the San Diego Convention Center.
 In addition to your bar code, you’ll also need a photo ID to pick up your badge.
 Your bar code confirmation email should have pickup times and dates, but you can also click here.
-If you already received your badge in the mail, you’ll need to go to the Pacific Ballroom if you want to pick up your WB bag, program book, and lanyard.
-T-shirt pickup will be in Pacific Ballroom 26.
+If you already received your badge in the mail, this is also where to go if you want to pick up your WB bag, program books, and lanyard.
+Official Comic-Con merchandise pickup will be in the Pacific Ballroom at the Marriott Marquis and Marina Hotel.
 You can find pickup times here.
-Note that you must pick up your T-shirt before 4:30pm on Sunday, July 24!
+Note that you must pick up your T-shirt before 3:00pm on Sunday, July 23!
+You’ll need your photo ID, badge or badge confirmation bar code, and printed order confirmation with bar code.

 6. Bring cash and credit/debit cards; let credit card company know you are out of town.
 Some vendors only take cash, some only take credit/debit cards, so make sure you have both ahead of time.
 The line for the ATM can get long, plus you have to pay the ATM fee.
 If you’re coming in from out of town, and/or planning on making big purchases with your credit card, let your credit card company know ahead of time about your plans.
 You don’t want your card to be flagged for fraudulent use when you’re trying to buy those exclusives!

-7. Charge electronic devices and batteries now.
-Get those external batteries, laptops, phones, extra phone batteries, and extra camera batteries charged up ahead of time.
+7. Charge electronic devices and batteries ahead of time.
+Get those external batteries, laptops, phones, extra phone batteries, and extra camera batteries charged up before you leave.
 If you don’t have a portable external battery, you NEED to get one!
 Also, read our article “Keep Your Devices Powered Up” for more tips on this subject.

 9. Parking and Transportation.
 If you’re driving in to SDCC each day and plan on parking downtown, you should buy a pre-paid parking pass from Ace Parking if you haven’t done so already.
-Although the closest lots, the Convention Center and Hilton Bayfront, sold out long ago, there are still plenty of other lots still available that are just a few blocks away.
+Almost all of the lots are sold out on Thursday and Friday, but there is greater availability for the other days.
 If you don’t buy a pre-paid parking pass, you could find yourself driving around for hours looking for somewhere to park.

 Another option is to park at one of the further out trolley stops and take the trolley in.
 A third option is to take the free shuttles that CCI is providing.
 Click here for the shuttle routes and schedule.